Skip to Main Content

 Tradition as a Working Method

 Sichuan cuisine is one of the most codified regional traditions in China, built on the interplay of mala (numbing heat), sour, and fermented flavours developed over centuries.
 Many restaurants in Chengdu's mid-to-upper tier, including the Taizhou-influenced cooking at Xin Rong Ji (Taizhou) and the refined presentations at Yu Zhi Lan (Sichuan), approach that tradition through a lens of contemporary technique and refined presentation.
-The Woo's occupies a different position in that peer set: the kitchen uses tradition as a working method rather than a reference point, fine-tuning and modernising without departing from it.
+The Woo's occupies a different position in that comparable set: the kitchen uses tradition as a working method rather than a reference point, fine-tuning and modernising without departing from it.

 The menu is structured around cold appetisers and hot mains, a format that mirrors Sichuan family dining conventions rather than any imported tasting-menu logic.
 Cold dishes in Chengdu function as both palate preparation and social preamble, arriving quickly and eaten communally while hotter courses assemble in the kitchen.
 The Woo's version of this format keeps that rhythm intact.